We Develop Technologies for Monitoring and Mitigating Natural Hazards

 Monitoring and Mitigating Natural Hazards

 Our mission is to develop technologies for monitoring and mitigating natural hazards, with the aim of reducing their impact on life, the environment, and the economy.
 For this, we combine physics-based modeling and cutting-edge AI/ML techniques to simulate and investigate the terrestrial water cycle.
-We focus on developing actionable early warning systems for floods, droughts, and landslides as well as strategies for sustainable water management that can aid the most vulnerable regions of the world.
+We develop actionable early warning systems for floods, droughts, and landslides, as well as sustainable water management strategies for the most vulnerable regions of the world.

 Hydrologic Modeling and Forecasting

-Water resources modeling and forecasting at local to global scales using land surface and hydrodynamic models.
-Focus on supercomputing, data assimilation, and hybrid physics-AI approaches for developing early warning systems (EWS).
+Modeling and forecasting hydrological variables at local to global scales.
+Focus on supercomputing, AI/ML, and data assimilation for developing early warning systems (EWS).

 Geospatial Artificial Intelligence

 Assessing the impact of climate change on water resources, natural hazards, and built infrastructure.
-Developing techniques for advanced physical risk assessment and adaptation strategies.
+Developing advanced physical risk assessment and adaptation strategies.

 HydroSense Lab Infrastructure

-We provide the following computational research facilities for all Masters, PhD, and Postdoctoral scholars from Day 1 of joining our lab.
+We provide the following computational research facilities for all Bachelors, Masters, PhD, and Postdoctoral Scholars from Day 1 of joining our lab.

-• GPU Workstations: As of Dec 2024, we have 10 high-end Workstations with RTX-4090 NVIDIA GPU.
-For students conducting rsearch on Deep Learning applications.
+• GPU Workstations: As of Apr 2025, we have 13 high-end Workstations with RTX-4090 NVIDIA GPU for Deep Learning research.

 • Macs: iMac (1), Mac mini (1), iPad Pro (1), 1 iPad Air (1)

-• Storage: We have a 12-bay Network Attached Storage (NAS) with 120 TB storage for backup of your research data.
+• Storage: We have a Network Attached Storage (NAS) with 120 TB storage for backup of critical research data.

 • Accessories: We provide high-end mechanical keyboards, wide monitors, Logitech MX Master mouse, and other accessories.